schlangens/lab/Kubernetes/pods.md

 or
 ``k apply -f nginx.yaml``

-The difference between those Create only creates the pod.
+The difference between "create" and "apply" are that "create" only creates the pod.
 Apply will detect the changes between the two, and then modify them.